 The CQ WW Contest Committee asks everyone who participates in the contest to submit their log in electronic format by email.
 Even small logs are very helpful in the log checking process and are greatly appreciated.

-- Logs in Cabrillo format can be uploaded, checked and submitted from the Log Check page.
+- RECOMMENDED METHOD.
+Logs in Cabrillo format can be uploaded, checked and submitted using the Log Check page.

 - Logs in ADIF format can be submitted through the adif conversion page.

 All logs submitted are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
-If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
+If your log has been submitted correctly, you will receive an e-mail containing a tracking (confirmation) number.
+If there is a problem with your log, the email will contain error messages and suggestions for how to fix your log.
 Read this e-mail carefully.
 Most log submission problems are minor and can be easily corrected.
 Submit your log as many times as needed.
+Each log submission will replace the previous one.
 Once you receive the tracking number, your log has been accepted.

 A Checklist for Sending E-mail Logs